kubernetes/website/docs/reference/setup-tools/kubeadm/kubeadm-alpha.md

 ## kubeadm alpha phase addon {#cmd-phase-addon}

-You can install all the available addons with the `all` sub command, or install them selectively.
+You can install all the available addons with the `all` subcommand, or install them selectively.

 {% capture addon-all %}